 - Press the crumb mixture into a pie dish.
 Start with the edge and work your way to the bottom of the dish.

-- Let the crust chill in the freezer for at least an hour.
+- Let the crust chill in the freezer while making the filling.

 Cream Cheese Filling